Fajis/fajis.github.io/README.md

 **Fajis**
 Developer | Explorer
-💼 Skilled in HTML, CSS, PHP, MySQL, React Native
+💼 Skilled in HTML, CSS, PHP, MySQL, and React Native
 📍 Based in Bahrain

----

-> “Adapting templates, building ideas.”
+Passionate about building practical digital solutions and continuously exploring new technologies.